devanshdixit/BankIQ/README.md

 # 💼 BankIQ: Loan Default Risk Prediction & Explainability

-A complete end-to-end data science project simulating a bank's customer base, engineering financial and behavioral features, and predicting loan default risk using interpretable ML techniques like SHAP.
+A complete end-to-end data science project simulating a bank's customer base, engineering financial and behavioral features, predicting loan default risk using interpretable ML techniques like SHAP, and visualizing predictions through an interactive Streamlit app.

 ---

 ## 🚀 Overview

-**Goal:** Build a comprehensive pipeline to simulate, analyze, and predict loan default risk — then explain the predictions using SHAP for interview and business stakeholder use.
+**Goal:** Build a comprehensive pipeline to simulate, analyze, and predict loan default risk — then explain the predictions using SHAP and deploy insights through an interactive UI for stakeholders.

 ---